Shaywei/TjejerKodar/Mac_Linux_interactive_Python.md

-# Interactive Python - Mac
+# Interactive Python - Mac/Linux

-1. Start up a `Terminal` command prompt.
-You can find the `Terminal` application through Spotlight, or navigate to `Applications/Utilities/Terminal`.
+1. Start up a termianal command prompt.
+  * Mac: You can find the `Terminal` application through Spotlight, or navigate to `Applications/Utilities/Terminal`
+  * Linux: `Ctrl+Alt+T` or through the "start" navigation menu.
 2. To start Python, type
 `python`
 at the command prompt and hit enter.
 You should see something like